-Like Florida, Michigan exempts out-of-state car buyers from sales tax when their home state has no sales tax on cars.
-So if you buy a Ford F-150, Chevy Tahoe, or Honda Civic in Michigan, but plan on titling and registering it in one of the sales tax-free states - such as Alaska, Delaware, Montana, New Hampshire, Oregon, or New Mexico – the state of Michigan exempts your vehicle from its sales tax.
+Like Florida, Michigan exempts out-of-state car buyers from sales tax in the Wolverine State when their home state has no sales tax on cars.
+So if you buy an American-made Ford F-150, Chevy Tahoe, or Honda Civic in Michigan, but plan on titling and registering it in one of the sales tax-free states, Michigan exempts your vehicle from Michigan sales tax.

 Michigan also exempts residents of the District of Columbia and 10 non-reciprocal states from sales taxation.
 In the West, these states are Oklahoma, Arkansas, West Virginia, South Dakota, and Nebraska.

 In the East, they include North Carolina, South Carolina, Georgia, Mississippi, and Maryland.
 Because these states impose a use tax, which serves the same purpose as a sales tax, Michigan allows exemptions to protect purchasers from being taxed twice for a single sales transaction.

 Other Ways to Offset Sales Tax

 In many states, like Connecticut, Kansas, or Arizona, if you trade in a used car towards the purchase of another car, only the difference between the trade-in value and the cost of the new vehicle is taxable.

 Depending on the value of the vehicles it may be financially prudent to trade-in and avoid the taxes, rather than sell to a private party for a higher price.
 Nevada uses a similar system where car buyers get a tax credit for the value of the trade-in times the tax rate.